ibm-cloud-docs/cis/best-practices.md

 ## Best practice 3: Review your security settings to make sure they don’t interfere with API traffic
 {:#best-practice-review-security-settings-interference}

 IBM {{site.data.keyword.cis_short_notm}} usually accelerates API traffic by removing connection overhead.
 However, the default security stance can interfere with many API calls.
-We recommend that you take a few actions to prevent interference with your API traffic once proxying is active.
+It is recommended that you take a few actions to prevent interference with your API traffic after proxying is active.

  * Turn security features off selectively, using the **Page Rules** features.
    * Create a Page Rule with the URL pattern of your API, such as `api.example.com`